Kristallnacht: Aftermath

 The number of emigrating Jews surged, as those who were able to leave abandoned the country.
 In the ten months following Kristallnacht, more than 115,000 Jews emigrated from the Reich.
 The majority went to other European countries, the United States or Mandatory Palestine, though at least 14,000 made it to Shanghai, China.

 As part of government policy, the Nazis seized houses, shops, and other property the émigrés left behind.
 Many of the destroyed remains of Jewish property plundered during Kristallnacht were dumped near Brandenburg.
 In October 2008, this dumpsite was discovered by Yaron Svoray, an investigative journalist.
 The site, the size of four football fields, contained an extensive array of personal and ceremonial items looted during the riots against Jewish property and places of worship on the night of 9 November 1938.
 It is believed the goods were brought by rail to the outskirts of the village and dumped on designated land.
 Among the items found were glass bottles engraved with the Star of David, mezuzot, painted window sills, and the armrests of chairs found in synagogues, in addition to an ornamental swastika.

 Responses to Kristallnacht

 In Germany

 The reaction of non-Jewish Germans to Kristallnacht was varied.
 Many spectators gathered on the scenes, most of them in silence.
 The local fire departments confined themselves to preventing the flames from spreading to neighboring buildings.
-In Berlin, police Lieutenant Otto Bellgardt barred SA troopers from setting the New Synagogue on fire, earning his superior officer a verbal reprimand from the commissioner.
+In Berlin, police Lieutenant Otto Bellgardt prevented SA troopers from setting the New Synagogue on fire, earning his superior officer a verbal reprimand from the commissioner.